huntermcknight/hackthebox-retired/openadmin/openadmin-report.md

 ![](screenshots/john.png)

-With this, we can login as joanna and snag the user flag.
+With this, we can log in as joanna and snag the user flag.

 ![](screenshots/joanna-proof.png)